kolan72/PoliNorError/README.md

 ```
 These methods create the `DelayErrorProcessor` object behind the scene.
 The `WithWait` method also has overload that accept the `DelayErrorProcessor` argument.
 This method allows you to customize the delay behavior by inheriting from the  `DelayErrorProcessor` class.

-Faulted retries errors saving is configuring by `Action<PolicyResult, Exception>` parameter of one of the constructors and by default save errors in 'PolicyResult.Errors' collection.
+Faulted retries errors saving is configuring by `Action<PolicyResult, Exception>` parameter of one of the constructors and by default save errors in `PolicyResult.Errors` collection.
 For huge numbers of retries, memory-related exceptions may occur, and the handling process will be interrupted.
 You can pass your own delegate to avoid this.

 For testing purposes there is a `RetryPolicy` constructor that has `Action<RetryCountInfoOptions>` parameter.

 ### FallbackPolicy
 `FallbackPolicy` can be customized of your implementation of `IFallbackProcessor` interface.
 You can setup this policy for different return types:
 ```csharp
   var userFallbackPolicy = new FallbackPolicy()